 Broadreach combines your thirst for fun and adventure with tangible skill development, real-world educational opportunities and a genuine commitment to service.
 While on program, you’ll earn internationally recognized certifications, documented community service hours and even college credits.
 It’s what we call “Earn & Learn,” and it’s what you’ll take home as evidence of your many accomplishments.

-The Caribbean Marine Biology Voyage offers 2 college credits through Lesley University.
+The Caribbean Marine Biology Voyage offers 2 natural science college credits through Lesley University.
 Additionally, students earn 5 hours of documented community service and may pursue 6 PADI and Introduction to Yachting (IYT) certifications.

 This course will introduce students to the vast field of marine science through an examination of the biological, physical and chemical composition of tropical marine communities.
 Students will spend the duration of this course living aboard a catamaran while traversing the Leeward Caribbean Islands and earning multiple scuba certifications.
 A mixture of traditional lectures and applied field exercises are designed to provide an immersive learning experience.
 In addition, students will explore common research techniques and equipment used in marine biology field research.